Who is Advanced Recovery Services?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Advanced Recovery Services for millions of clients nationwide.
+The most effective way to deal with Advanced Recovery Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Advanced Recovery Services on behalf of their clients.

 And they may be able to help you too.

 Will Advanced Recovery Services sue me or garnish my wages?